American Board of Disaster Medicine

 - Understanding of psychological first aid and caring for responders

-To learn more about disaster medicine certification and the AADM, or for details about eligibility requirements for certification from the American Board of Disaster Medicine, contact the American Board of Physician Specialties today.
+To learn more about disaster medicine certification through the ABODM, contact the American Board of Physician Specialties today.